 - Skyrocket your sales

-With the rise of social networking for business, big brands and startups alike have adopted this trend, and have benefited from it.
+With the rise of social networking for business, big brands and startups alike have adopted this trend.
+Most importantly, have benefited from it.
 For instance, Nike is one of the most promising multinational clothing brands.
 In 2020, COVID-19 has more or less impacted all forms of businesses.
 Consequently, brands like Nike have adapted completely different strategies using social media.

-Nike is known for its quality and awareness, and this time it has started a campaign “play for the World“.
+Nike is known for its quality and awareness.
+And this time it has started a campaign “play for the World“.
 The motto of the campaign is to create a social realization that this pandemic is disrupting our regular lives, and we need to fight back.
-The goal of this movement is that you too can contribute to this moment of global crisis by just staying at home.
+Moreover, the goal of this movement is that you too can contribute to this moment of global crisis by just staying at home.

 Moreover, the last campaign, “You Can’t Stop Us,” has kickstarted with images and videos that show people working out at home.
 Along with the mass people, sports celebrities like LeBron James, the basketball star, and volleyballer Sara Hughes participated.